sergiocorreia/quipucamayoc/README.md

 To manage quipucamayoc using pip, open the command line and run:

 - `pip install quipucamayoc` to install
-    - `pip install "quipucamayoc[dev]"` to include extra dependencies used when developing the code
+    - `pip install quipucamayoc[dev]` to include extra dependencies used when developing the code
 - `pip install -U quipucamayoc` to upgrade
 - `pip uninstall quipucamayoc` to remove